Charlemagne: Accession and reign with Carloman

 Pope Stephen III was elected in 768 but was briefly deposed by Antipope Constantine II before being restored to Rome.
 Stephen's papacy experienced continuing factional struggles, so he sought support from the Frankish kings.
-Both brothers sent troops to Rome, each hoping to exert his own influence.
+Both brothers sent troops to Rome, each hoping to exert their own influence.
 The Lombard King Desiderius also had interests in Roman affairs, and Charlemagne attempted to enlist him as an ally.
 Desiderius already had alliances with Bavaria and Benevento through the marriages of his daughters to their dukes, and an alliance with Charlemagne would add to his influence.
 Charlemagne's mother Bertrada went on his behalf to Lombardy in 770 and brokered a marriage alliance before returning to Francia with his new bride.
 Desiderius's daughter is traditionally known as Desiderata, although she may have been named Gerperga.
 Anxious about the prospect of a Frankish–Lombard alliance, Pope Stephen sent a letter to both Frankish kings decrying the marriage and separately sought closer ties with Carloman.

 Charlemagne had already had a relationship with the Frankish noblewoman Himiltrude, and they had a son in 769 named Pepin.
 Paul the Deacon wrote in his 784 Gesta Episcoporum Mettensium that Pepin was born "before legal marriage" but does not say whether Charles and Himiltrude ever married, were joined in a non-canonical marriage (friedelehe), or married after Pepin was born.
 Pope Stephen's letter described the relationship as a legitimate marriage, but he had a vested interest in preventing Charlemagne from marrying Desiderius's daughter.

-Carloman died suddenly on 4 December 771, leaving Charlemagne sole king of the Franks.
+Carloman died suddenly, on 4 December 771, leaving Charlemagne as sole king of the Franks.
 He moved immediately to secure his hold on his brother's territory, forcing Carloman's widow Gerberga to flee to Desiderius's court in Lombardy with their children.
 Charlemagne ended his marriage to Desiderius's daughter and married Hildegard, daughter of Count Gerold, a powerful magnate in Carloman's kingdom.
 This was a reaction to Desiderius's sheltering of Carloman's family and a move to secure Gerold's support.